guilopes-oliveira/SupplementaryMaterials-for-paper-A-random-censoring-Poisson-model-for-underreported-data/README.md

 Scripts to reproduce the simulations experiments and the application to neonatal mortality data in Minas Gerais, Brazil, will be available.
 The datasets are also provided.
+Details are provided in the main paper.

+Other scripts can be made available from the first author upon request by email guilopes2110@gmail.com